I enjoy my own company.

-Now that I’m older and hopefully wiser, I’ve learnt to stick to my own guns even when everyone else around me is shouting out something different.
+Now that I’m older and hopefully wiser, I’ve learnt to stick to my own guns.
+Even when everyone else around me is shouting out something different.
 I’ll be honest, the news that I was going to Malta alone for two weeks wasn’t received well by some people around me.
-My parents were worried which is pretty normal but what I was more surprised by was how shocked everyone else seemed to be that I wanted to travel alone.
+My parents were worried but what I was more surprised by was how shocked everyone else seemed to be that I wanted to travel alone.
 If only I could capture some of the looks people gave me when I told them about my plans.
 Let’s just say that if I wasn’t an oddball to some people before, I definitely am now.

 What is the issue with being alone?

 Alone.
 It’s a word that seems to disturb people – I’ve never had any issues eating out alone (I did it daily on my trip and didn’t think twice about it), going to the movies alone (I happily watched Wonder Woman in a theatre where I was literally the only one watching), shopping alone – in fact, the thought of shopping with others, regardless of who they are, would have to rank as one of my worst nightmares.
 I don’t need others to tell me what I feel comfortable wearing or look good in.
 I’m capable of judging both all by myself.

 Looking back, what I enjoyed most about solo travel is the opportunities it gave me that I doubt I’d otherwise have experienced.
 As I was alone on a lot of bus rides and tours, people would often come up and talk to me or ask me questions, assuming I was a local.
 I’ve been on holidays with others and that’s never happened before.
 It’s almost like being in a crowd acts as repellent for people.
 I find chatting with people from all corners of the world quite fascinating.
 The questions people ask, the observations they make about those around them and so on.